-Budgeted cost: £ 15,435
+Budgeted cost: £ 14,935

-Activity Evidence that supports this approach Challenge number(s) addressed Involvement in the Derbyshire County Council Phonics Support Programme 2021-22 cohort. £1250 Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 1 2 3 Investment in guided reading delivery and resources in order to improve the quality of our reading practice every day. £5000 There is significant evidence that early reading comprehension skills have a large impact on early reading skills.
+Activity Evidence that supports this approach Challenge number(s) addressed Involvement in the Derbyshire County Council Phonics Support Programme 2023/24 cohort. £1250 Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 1 2 3 Further investment in reading practice delivery and resources in order to improve the quality of our reading practice every day.
+Gaps in books for years 4+ to be closed, online reading scheme for KS2 to augment physical books £5000 There is significant evidence that early reading comprehension skills have a large impact on early reading skills.
 Reading comprehension strategies are high impact on average (+6 months).
 Alongside phonics it is a crucial component of early reading instruction.
-Reading Comprehension strategies EEF Right Track Reading The Importance of Guided Reading 1 2 Purchase of standardised diagnostic assessments for maths. £2500 Training for staff to ensure assessments are interpreted and administered correctly. £1000 Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1 2
+Reading Comprehension strategies EEF Right Track Reading The Importance of Guided Reading 1 2 Repeated purchase of standardised assessments for reading, writing and maths. £2500 Training for staff to ensure assessments are interpreted and administered correctly.
+Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1 2